-Reliance on and Engagement with Commercial and Recreational Fishing Figure 3.5.1.6 shows measures of fishing engagement and reliance for the commercial and recreational sectors in the significant communities for the cobia fishery.
-The primary commercial communities in the cobia fishery include New Orleans, Louisiana, and the Florida communities of Destin, Key West, Key Largo, Panama City, and Pensacola.
-The primary recreational communities in the cobia fishery are all in Florida and include Destin, Key West, Key Largo, Islamorada, Panama City, and Pensacola.
+Reliance on and Engagement with Commercial and Recreational Fishing

+Figure 3.5.1.6 shows measures of fishing engagement and reliance for the commercial and recreational sectors in the significant communities for the cobia component of the fishery.
+The primary commercial communities in the cobia component of the fishery include New Orleans, Louisiana, and the Florida communities of Destin, Key West, Key Largo, Panama City, and Pensacola.
+The primary recreational communities in the cobia component of the fishery are all in Florida and include Destin, Key West, Key Largo, Islamorada, Panama City, and Pensacola.